TEALSK12/apcsa-public/curriculum/Unit3/Lesson-3XX.md

 --------
 ### Objectives — _Students will be able to…_
 - **Conduct user-centred research** to identify a specialized calculator application
-- **Plan and construct** a create a calculator to perform a specialized operation
+- **Plan and construct** a plan to create a calculator to perform specialized operations
-- **Test, Evaluate, and Share** end product
+- **Test, evaluate, and share** the end product

 ---
 #### Emphasize with students...

-#### Content - arithmetic operations
+#### Content - arithmetic operations, data representation, applied design

 The "brains" of the computer is a block of circuitry called the "Central Processing Unit" (CPU).
 At the heart of the CPU, is a sub-block of circuitry called the "Arithmetic Logic Unit" (ALU).
 As you might guess, this block performs arithmetic operations!

 At a most basic level, the computer is simply, a "deluxe calculator".
-While hand-held calculators have limitations on the size of the number you can work with,  the number range that is supported by your desktop or laptop computer is much bigger.
-Not only can the computer do things faster, it is great with repetitions.
+While hand-held calculators have limitations on the size of numbers you can work with, your desktop or laptop computer can support much larger numbers.
+Not only can the computer calculate numbers quickly, and accurately, it is also great at doing it over, and over, and over again.
+The computer never gets bored.

-What are some situtions where you need to perform lots of calculations, possibly on very big, or very small, numbers?
+In what situations would you need to perform lots of calculations, possibly on very big, or very small, numbers?
 How often do you still use, or when would you use, a hand-held calculator (or the calculator on your phone)?

 ---